Eknathabhiram/emailSubjectLineGeneration/readme.md

 * Try to implement the architecture mentioned in "This Email Could Save Your Life: Introducing the Task of Email Subject Line Generation(https://arxiv.org/pdf/1906.03497.pdf)" paper.
 * change validation metric from bleu as it is not suitable for this task
+* Try to create a chrome extension out of this.